trackterraorg/trackterra-api/README.md

 ## Usage

-Consul, Mongodb, redis, and eventstore all need to be started first as our microservices need to connect to them.
+Consul, Mongodb, and redis all need to be started first as our microservices need to connect to them.

 Start consul
 ```bash